apache/gravitino/docs/index.md

 ## Downloading

-You can get Graviton from the[GitHub release page](https://github.com/datastrato/gravitino/releases), or you can build Gravitino from source, please see [How to build Gravitino](./how-to-build).
+You can get Graviton from the [GitHub release page](https://github.com/datastrato/gravitino/releases), or you can build Gravitino from source, please see [How to build Gravitino](./how-to-build).

 Gravitino runs on both Linux and macOS, and requires Java 8.
 This should include JVMs on x86_64 and